CrashOverride85/zc95/docs/LuaNotes.md

 ## toggle.lua

-It's probably easier to explain Lua as implemented in the ZC95 by going though one of the example scripts.
+It's probably easier to explain Lua as implemented in the ZC95 by going through one of the example scripts.

 toggle.lua:
 ```